 #3 How Are Funds Added Into My Child’s Edusave Account?

 Government Annual Top-ups: Every February, the government makes a yearly contribution to your child’s Edusave account until they reach the age of 16.
 The figure is announced every year as it changes.
-In 2019, the annual contribution was $230 for primary-level students and $290 for secondary-level students.
+In 2023, the annual contribution is $230 for primary-level students and $290 for secondary-level students.

 Edusave Awards And Scholarships: Singaporean students who excel academically and non-academically are sometimes awarded Edusave awards or scholarships.
 These funds are then added to the respective student’s accounts.